diodesign/diodesign/README.md

 ### Hey, you found me.

-By day, I [edit](https://www.theregister.com/Author/Chris-Williams) coverage of IT and enterprise technology.
+By day, I [edit](https://www.theregister.com/Author/Chris-Williams) news and feature coverage of IT and enterprise technology.
 When I'm not working, this is the sort of thing that keeps me occupied:

 - 🔭 I'm restarting work on my RISC-V bare-metal hypervisor, [diosix](https://github.com/diodesign/diosix).
 I want to bring that up on multiple pieces of hardware I have to hand.